pentaho-jrice/jrice-hadoop-apache/wiki/setup/vagrant-up.md

 And then you wait.........and wait............................and wait

 Seriously, don't be alarmed if this takes up to 20 - 30 minutes.

-If it takes longer than an hour, see [Troubshooting Guide](troubleshooting-setup.md)
+If it takes longer than an hour, it hangs, or the process errors out, see [Troubshooting Guide](troubleshooting-setup.md)

 <br>
 <br>